ArgonneCPAC/MPIPartition/docs/mpipartition.rst

    box_size = 1.0

    # partitioning a box with the available MPI ranks
+   # if no argument is specified, the dimension of the volume is 3
    partition = Partition()

    # number of random particles per rank